 By the end of this article, you will have a definitive answer to this question.

 Update 8/4/13: Originally published over a year ago, we still maintain the validity of the points in this article.
 As others have done, feel free to add your own thoughts in the comments section below and if you have any additional evidence that proves or disproves the findings below, please share those, too.
-We would also like to add that we are not sponsored by either company and do not receive any money for the opinions below.
+We would also like to add that we do not work for either company and do not receive any money for the opinions below.

 Brita and PUR are the two most well known companies when it comes to water purification.
 We have previously reviewed and recommended the PUR DS-1800Z 2-Stage Water Dispenser.
-Read our PUR DS-1800Z review.
 So why haven’t we reviewed and recommended a BRITA product yet?

-We will likely review a Brita product in the near future, but in our experience, PUR produces filters and systems that are both more efficient and durable (update: we have in fact reviewed a Brita filter.
-You can see it here.
-In the review we talk in more detail about the product that we mention later in this post).
-Anecdotal evidence from reviews on Amazon.com and on water filtration message boards, reflects a similar conclusion.
+We will likely review a Brita product in the near future, but in our experience, PUR produces filters and systems that are both more efficient and durable.
+Anecdotal evidence from reviews on Amazon and on water filtration message boards, reflects a similar conclusion.
 The question, however, is whether there is any concrete scientific data backing up a preference for PUR.
 The answer is yes, in fact, there is impartial evidence when it comes to this debate.

 NSF, a non-profit that evaluates a wide range of products, conducted a series of studies on Brita and PUR filters.
 They found that Brita and PUR filters are almost equally effective, but PUR has a slight edge.
 PUR filters were able to filter out 97% of Chlorine, while Brita filters removed 94%.
 In the area of lead removal, PUR filtered out 97% and Brita filtered out 95%.
 Differences of 2-3% may seem negligible, but you must realize that with respect to a water contaminant like lead, you want that number to be as close to 100% as possible.
 No amount of lead is really safe for drinking.